-Now, if you don’t feel ready to say “I’m going to create X, what do you think?” (which might not be ok in all online groups anyway) there are other ways to go about it.
+Now, I know this can be scary.
+You don’t need to say “I’m going to create X (whatever your product is), what do you think?” (which might not be ok in all situations anyway) if that isn’t comfortable for you.
+There are definitely other ways to go about it.

 You could ask more generally – i.e. “Have you ever brought an X?”
 “If not, why not?”
 “If so, what did you think?”

 “If you were buying an X, what would it need to do / be to exceed your expectations?”